stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/06-cluster-management/11-pack-monitoring.md

 ---
 title: "Pack Monitoring"
 metaTitle: "Monitoring Packs in Palette"
-metaDescription: "How to monitor the status of packs in Palette"
+description: "How to monitor the status of packs in Palette"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---

 import PointsOfInterest from '@site/src/components/PointOfInterest';
 import Tooltip from "@site/src/components/Tooltip";